 For acceptance purposes, samples of the asphaltic concrete shall be taken by the contractor, under the observation of the Engineer, at random locations designated by the Engineer.
 A minimum of one sample shall be taken for each 500 tons of asphaltic concrete.
 Samples shall be taken in accordance with the requirements of Section 2 or Section 3 of Arizona Test Method 104.
 The Engineer will immediately take custody of the samples.

 The material will be tested by the Engineer for the following properties:

-Test Method
+Test Property Test Method

-Arizona Test Method 427 (428 for RAP mixes)
+Asphalt Cement Content Arizona Test Method 427 (428 for RAP mixes) (See Note)

-(See Note)
+Gradation

-Arizona Test Method 410
+Marshall Density Arizona Test Method 410

-Arizona Test Method 417
+Maximum Theoretical Density Arizona Test Method 417

-Arizona Test Method 424
+Effective Voids Arizona Test Method 424

 Note: A new calibration of the ignition furnace shall be performed for each mix design, and at any other time the Engineer directs.

-409-3.01 General: the fourth paragraph of the Standard Specifications is hereby deleted:
+- 409-3.01 General: the fourth paragraph of the Standard Specifications is hereby deleted: - 409-3.01 General: the ninth paragraph of the Standard Specifications is revised to read: